wyrde/ComfyResources/README.md

   * example:

 ```
-    nodename\
+docs/
+	nodename0.md
+    nodename1/
              readme.md
              node.py
              node.zip
              node.png
+	nodename2.md
+	...
 ```

 * If you know of a resource missing from here, ask the author to open a PR adding it (or permission to do so)!
 That'd be awesome. (:

 ##  md fille format

-This page can be used as a template.
+The main [index page](https://wyrde.github.io/ComfyResources/) can be used as a template.

 ```
 filename
 ========================

-# full project name
+# project name

 * web: URL for project website (usually civitai)
 * web1: alternate URL.
 For each additional, add a number